hapijs/good/API.md

 ## Reporter Interface

-The reporter interface uses the standard stream and pipe interface found commonly in the node ecosystem.
+The reporter interface uses the standard stream-and-pipe interface found commonly in the node ecosystem.
 Each item in the array of streams will be piped together in the array order.
-Any stream described using a stream specification will be constructed with `new` to prevent any cross contamination from one reporter to another.
+Any stream described using a stream specification object will be constructed with `new` to prevent any cross contamination from one reporter to another.
 For example, when passing the following specification for an "ops-console" reporter:

 ```
 {